UnionOfRAD/manual/jp/02_lithium_basics/01_new_in_php_5.3.md

-# Lithium & PHP 5.3
+# li3 & PHP 5.3

-Lithium is the first PHP framework to take advantage of the new features available in PHP 5.3.
+li3 is the first PHP framework to take advantage of the new features available in PHP 5.3.
 Besides the performance benefits, there are a number of new concepts in 5.3+ that allow for some elegant development techniques.

-There are a number of new features in PHP 5.3 that Lithium is taking full advantage of.
-This guide aims to introduce each  of these features and show examples of their implementation inside of Lithium architecture.
+There are a number of new features in PHP 5.3 that li3 is taking full advantage of.
+This guide aims to introduce each  of these features and show examples of their implementation inside of li3 architecture.

 ## Namespaces

-[Namespaces](http://php.net/manual/en/language.namespaces.php) are used in Lithium to both isolate classnames and prevent name collisions, but they are also used for quick-and-easy class autoloading.
+[Namespaces](http://php.net/manual/en/language.namespaces.php) are used in li3 to both isolate classnames and prevent name collisions, but they are also used for quick-and-easy class autoloading.

-Here's an example of namespace usage in a Lithium controller:
+Here's an example of namespace usage in a li3 controller:

 ```php
 namespace app;